stevleibelt/General_Howtos/vcs/git/README.md

 git push origin 1.2.3
 ```

-# squashing
+## Squashing

 ```
-git rebase --interactive HEAD~10    #squash last 10 commits to a big one
+#squash last 10 commits to a big one
+git rebase --interactive HEAD~10

+#merge branch by squashing all commits to one
+git merge --squash <branch to merge>
 ```

-# diamond shape in git log history
+## Diamond shape in git log history

 ```
 Suppose originally there were 3 commits, A,B,C: